Middlesex Guildhall: Renovation

-After the government chose the Middlesex Guildhall as home for the new Supreme Court, it was realised that a great deal of work was required to renovate the building and adapt it to the new use.
-Renovation plans were developed by architects Feilden+Mawson LLP, supported by Foster & Partners.

-Conservation groups opposed the planned conversion which involved the destruction of the original interiors of an important historic building.
-The Middlesex Guildhall is a Grade II* listed building, and the statement of importance by English Heritage classed the three main Court interiors as "unsurpassed by any other courtroom of the period in terms of the quality and completeness of their fittings" on 26 August 2004.
-The conversion works eventually involved the loss of many of the original fixtures and fittings.
-Save Britain's Heritage unsuccessfully contested the conversion.
+Save Britain's Heritage opposed the conversion, unsuccessfully challenged it in court, and subsequently claimed the renovation had resulted in the destruction of original interiors and unique fittings.
+The Middlesex Guildhall is a Grade II* listed building, and in 2004, prior to renovation, the statement of importance by English Heritage had classed the three main Court interiors as "unsurpassed by any other courtroom of the period in terms of the quality and completeness of their fittings".

+The renovation plans were developed by architecture firm Feilden and Mawson.
 As part of the refurbishment, new carpets designed by Sir Peter Blake, featuring a reinterpretation of the Supreme Court's official badge, were laid in the building.